Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for analog and embedded processing semiconductors is estimated to be in the hundreds of billions of dollars.
-TI is well-positioned to capture a significant portion of this TAM due to its broad portfolio and strong market presence.
+The total addressable market for analog and embedded semiconductors is estimated to be several hundred billion dollars.
+TI is strongly positioned to capture significant market share due to its broad portfolio, manufacturing scale, and customer relationships.

 Upturn SWOT Analysis